attractions-io/maplayr-ios/README.md

 ## Displaying a Map

 To display an interactive map on the screen, you must first get a managed `Map` instance by specifying your map ID.
-The map must be located in the correct place in your application bundle (see above).
-Getting a "managed" map instance, rather than instantiating a `Map` yourself, allows the map to be updated automatically:
+If you use the synchronous API as shown below, the map must be located in the correct place in your application bundle (see above).
+If you don't want to bundle the map with your app, you can use the `async` version instead, which will download the map if necessary.
+Getting a managed map instance will automatically keep the map updated:

 ```swift
 let map = try!
 Map.managed(id: "5a1400cf-db2b-4dec-90f2-8f603cab4e72")